EnSpec/hypro/README.md

     along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+## Ancillary Datasets

+### Solar Irradiance

+HyPro is distributed with solar spectral irradiance data derived from [LBLRTM](https://github.com/AER-RC/LBLRTM), a radiative transfer model from [Verisk Atmospheric & Environmental Research](https://www.aer.com) (AER).
+This is a synthetic spectrum, simulated with a solar source function and database of atomic and molecular lines developed by Dr. Robert Kurucz<sup>[[5]](#Kurucz1992)</sup>.
+The data are derived from LBLRTM 5.21 and are distributed here with permission from AER.
+This same dataset is used internally by libRadtran.

+The spectrum represents top-of-atmosphere spectral irradiance at a Sun-Earth distance of 1 AU, sampled at 0.1-nm intervals and expressed in units of mW/m<sup>2</sup>/nm.

+Note that these are legacy data.
+Newer, more accurate versions of the [LBLRTM solar source function](https://github.com/AER-RC/solar-source-function) are available.
+The source code and derived products are subject to licensing terms dictated by AER.

+### Sun-Earth distance

+Also provided are approximate Sun-Earth distances by day of year, expressed in AU.
+These are public-domain data provided by [USGS/NASA Landsat Missions](https://www.usgs.gov/media/files/earth-sun-distance-astronomical-units-days-year).
+The eccentricity of Earth's orbit produces variations in total irradiant flux on the order of ±3%.
+Note that the given distances are only approximate; ephemeris-based calculations may be used for more accurate results.

 ## References

 <a name="Meyer1994"><sup><b>[1]</b></sup></a> Meyer P (1994).
 A parametric approach for the geocoding of airborne visible/infrared imaging spectrometer (AVIRIS) data in rugged terrain.
 Remote Sens Environ 49(2): 118–30. _doi:[10.1016/0034-4257(94)90048-5](https://doi.org/10.1016/0034-4257(94)90048-5)_